Updated February 1st, 2023

 I was raised relatively poor.
-We spiritualized our poverty too.
+And religious.
+So we spiritualized our poverty too.
 Plus I grew up in a solidly working-class town, where everyone worked for The Man who owned the local mines.
-We lived hand to mouth and were always afraid of the next crash in the price of gold that would put the town back on unemployment.
+People lived hand to mouth and were always afraid of the next crash in the price of gold that would put the town back on unemployment.

 In short… I grew up surrounded by terrible ideas about money and making it.